jtanx/fontforge/doc/sphinx/scripting/python/fontforge.rst

    the fourth is the index in the answer array that will be the default answer (the one invoked if the user presses the [Return] key).
 If omitted the default answer will be the first.

+   The fifth argument means that multiple options can be selected.
+If true, the fourth argument should be a tuple of Boolean values or a single integer index into the answer tuple.
+So, if there are three options, it should look like ``(True, False, True)``, which would select the first and last option.

    The function returns the index in the answer array of the answer chosen by the user.
 If the user cancels the dialog, a -1 is returned.

+   ``default`` and ``multiple`` may be passed by position if desired.

    Throws an exception if there is no user interface.